Learning Speech Emotion Representations in the Quaternion Domain: Background

 \section{Background}

-In the literature, two main approaches to label expressed human emotions exist.
+In the literature, two main approaches to labeling expressed human emotions exist.
 On the one hand, discrete models provide a set of fixed emotion categories, such as \textit{happy, sad, angry, fearful, surprised, disgusted, neutral}.
 On the other hand, continuous models map emotions into a multidimensional space.
-The most common model is a 2D \textit{valence-arousal} space, where valence describes the degree of emotional pleasantness and arousal (or activation) the intensity of the emotion.
+The most common model is a 2D \textit{valence-arousal} space, where valence describes the degree of emotional pleasantness and arousal (or activation) of the intensity of the emotion.
 Dominance can be added as a third dimension describing the amount of control of a person expressing an emotion.
+This encodes a so-called valence-arousal-dominance space \cite{verma2017affect, gaertner2021multi, buechel2022emobank}.
 Discrete emotions can be mapped in this continuous space although the exact mapping is not standardized and different studies can use slightly different mappings.